Full-Service Bankruptcy Representation Throughout the Greater Cincinnati Area

 In a Chapter 7 bankruptcy, your unsecured debts will be discharged 3½-5 months after the trustee hearing.
 In a Chapter 13 bankruptcy, your repayment plan should be approved.
 A Chapter 11 bankruptcy can help reorganize your assets and debts, as well as discharge some of your debt and save your business.

 Read more below to learn about personal bankruptcy.
-For a no-obligation consultation, contact Zingarelli Law Office to speak with our lawyers.
+For a no-obligation consultation, contact Nick Zingarelli at The Law Firm of Droder & Miller.
 We proudly offer discounts for veterans and members of the U.S. armed forces.

-With offices in Cincinnati, West Chester, and Norwood, Ohio, the bankruptcy attorneys of Zingarelli Law Office represent clients in southwest Ohio and northern Kentucky.
+With an office located in Cincinnati, Ohio, the bankruptcy attorneys of The Law Firm of Droder & Miller represent clients in southwest Ohio and northern Kentucky.
 Ohio communities we serve include Batavia, Mason, Loveland, Middletown, Hamilton, Fairfield, Anderson, Western Hills, Blue Ash, Lebanon, Oakley and Liberty Township.
 Northern Kentucky communities we serve include Covington, Newport, Ft.
 Mitchell, Ft.
 Thomas, Florence, Burlington and Independence.